tuankhoin/toilet-pandemia/README.md

 		return o;
 	}
 ```
+* Uses stream output to update on particle systems
+* Rasterization: adding pixels with Cull turned on
+* Coloring: Uses custom or pre-built fragment shaders to apply colors to objects using various methods.
+The customized methods will be further described in [Shaders section](#shaders-and-particles).

+The final output image will then be produced in the game.

 ### Camera Control
 The player's camera will have the following attributes:
-* First Person View attached to player, making movement being based on user's interactive control, using `WASD` keyboards.
-This implementation also helps to avoid camera occlusions that require complicated solutions.
+* First Person View is attached to player, making movement being based on user's interactive control, using `WASD` keyboards.
+* The reason for the choice above is that its implementation helps player to have a more realistic experience, as well as avoiding camera occlusions that require complicated solutions.
-* Is able to pitch and yaw to look around, using interactive mouse.
+* Camera is able to pitch and yaw to look around, using interactive mouse with cursor locked to the center.
-* Uses walking navigation across the environment.
+* Uses walking navigation across the environment, which resembles a supermarket.

+For code implementation, refer to `MouseLook.cs`.

 ## Shaders and Particles